Fuller Warren Bridge

-In the Spring of 2018 a construction project began to add two more lanes and a shared-use path to the bridge, with anticipated completion in Summer 2022.
+In the spring of 2018, a construction project began to add two more lanes and a shared-use path to the bridge which was completed in spring 2023.

 The eastern end of the transcontinental Interstate 10 (I-10) meets I-95 just west of the bridge.

 Naming

 The bridge is named after former Florida governor Fuller Warren, former member and eventual denouncer of the KKK, who held the office from 1949 to 1953.
 He was a member of the Jacksonville City Council from 1931 to 1937.

 Original bridge

 The original bascule bridge was tolled until 1988, when the city of Jacksonville abolished toll collections.
 Increasing wear from heavy traffic, including a 1993 incident in which a 3 sqft fragment of concrete broke loose, forced officials to ban large trucks from the bridge in 1998.
 It was permanently closed June 13, 2001, when all traffic was moved to the new Fuller Warren Bridge.
 After delays in removal because of legal and environmental concerns, the Florida Department of Transportation used explosives to complete demolition of the old bridge on February 17, 2007.